awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-list-parts.md

 #### Example Response<a name="api-multipart-list-parts-example-response"></a>

-In the response, Amazon Glacier returns a list of uploaded parts associated with the specified multipart upload ID\.
+In the response, Glacier returns a list of uploaded parts associated with the specified multipart upload ID\.
 In this example, there are only two parts\.
 The returned `Marker` field is `null` indicating that there are no more parts of the multipart upload\.

 ```
  1. HTTP/1.1 200 OK